St Philip's Marsh depot

 St Philip's Marsh depot is a railway depot located in the St Philip's Marsh district of Bristol, England.
+It is owned by Network Rail and operated by Great Western Railway to maintain its regional diesel multiple units.

-It was established as a steam locomotive shed in 1910 but this facility closed in the 1960s.
+The depot was established as a steam locomotive shed in 1910, but this facility closed in the 1960s.
 A new diesel facility opened nearby at Marsh Junction in 1959.
-This has since been combined with a new shed which was opened in 1976 to maintain new InterCity 125 trainsets.
+This was combined with a new shed which was opened in 1976 to maintain InterCity 125 trainsets.